mathguru24/CSUSB-student-work/README.md

 print("\nYou'll see up to 5 suggested recipes, and rate each one to help DietRiteAI learn:")

 for t in range(n_rounds):
-    # Initial picks: Random for the first 2
     if len(X_hist) < 2:
         idx = np.random.choice(len(X_candidates))
     else: